Force over Distance: Chapter 22

 “He’s that integral?”

 “Okay,” Chloe said, with a soft exhale.
 “Guessing.
 I can guess, I guess.”
 She took a moment to think.
 “Rush is linked to Destiny,” she murmured.
-“Everyone knows that at this point, but no one’s really talked about the fact that he speaks Ancient like a native.”
+“Everyone knows that at this point, but no one’s really talked about the fact he speaks Ancient like a native.”

 “Yeah, but he always did, right?”